CAT has exclusive jurisdiction to entertain criminal contempt proceedings: Delhi HCJune 3 2019

 The Delhi High Court has held that high courts do not have the jurisdiction to entertain criminal contempt references received from the Central Administrative Tribunal (CAT).

-The Court has iterated that Article 323A of the Constitution of India and Section 17 of the Administrative Tribunals Act, 1985 empowers the CAT itself to exercise the same jurisdiction, powers and authority in respect of its contempt as a high court in terms of the Contempt of Courts Act, 1971.You need to have an active subscription to view this content.
+The Court has iterated that Article 323A of the Constitution of India and Section 17 of the Administrative Tribunals Act, 1985 empowers the CAT itself to exercise the same jurisdiction, powers and authority in respect of its contempt as a high court in terms of the Contempt of Courts Act, 1971.This content is restricted to subscribers

 With a premium account you get:

 - One year of unrestrcited access to previous interviews, columns and articles

 - One year access to all archival material